wputra/didactic-giggle/ratelimit/README.md

 # Q1.​ Rate-limiting
 The [script](parse_ratelimit.py) will parse log from input file, convert its timestamp to unix timestamp, then doing calculation based on defined rules to BAN/UNBAN the IPs.
-This script need redis to doing the calculation,
+This script need redis to doing the calculation.
+Having comma separate value as output.

 # Requirement
 - Docker (v19.03.12)